Dzavana/GitHub-Portfolio/README.md

 ## 🎤 Mock Interview Video

-> The video below demonstrates my ability to respond professionally and confidently to a range of interview question types, including general, behavioural, technical, and situational questions.
+> The video below demonstrates my ability to respond professionally and confidently to a range of interview question types, including general, behavioural, technical and situational questions.

 [▶️ Watch My Mock Interview Video](YOUR_VIDEO_LINK_HERE)